How Will Your Doctor Know If You Have Thumb Arthritis?

 Diagnosing Thumb Pain

-To begin with, your doctor will take your history and ask specific questions about past injuries, how you rate your pain on a scale of one to 10, when you have the most pain and stiffness and which activities cause your pain.
+To begin with, your health care professional will take your history and ask specific questions about past injuries, how you rate your pain on a scale of one to 10, when you have the most pain and stiffness and which activities cause your pain.
 If necessary, your doctor may also order an x-ray to determine the extent of deterioration and whether you have bone spurs or calcium deposits.
 Sometimes, other studies, like magnetic resonance imaging (MRIs), are ordered.

 One of the most common causes of thumb pain is osteoarthritis (OA) of the CMC joint.
 Carpometacarpal (CMC) joint arthritis is arthritis at the base of your thumb, where your thumb and wrist meet.
 As the cartilage wears down, the ends of the bones rub together causing pain and making it difficult to use your thumb.
 An examination of your thumb and its joints, including the joint at the base of the thumb, will follow.
 Your doctor is looking for swelling, joint stability, signs of deformities, deterioration, loss of movement, excessive mobility and stiffness, as well as whether your thumb joint feels warm to the touch.

-CMC thumb arthritis can be mild or it can progress over time.
+CMC Thumb Arthritis can be mild or it can progress over time.
 It may begin with mild symptoms, but over time the cartilage can keep breaking down until it disappears.
 Once it’s gone, the ends of the bones rub together causing pain, achiness, stiffness, creakiness, and loss of movement.
 It is best to treat it early with some simple measures.

 Treatment of Thumb Arthritis